-- 2.24.
+- 2.25.
 Recycled aggregates, which include concrete, stone and brick are sourced from reprocessed materials that have previously been used in construction, demolition and excavation (CD&E) work.
 Secondary aggregates are usually by-products of other industrial processes that have not been used in construction.
 They include both natural and manufactured materials such as china clay, slate, flue ash and slag.
-Secondary and recycled aggregates are lower-grade than primary aggregates but can be used as a substitute for primary aggregates (e.g. sand and gravel and crushed rock). - 2.25.
+Secondary and recycled aggregates are lower-grade than primary aggregates but can be used as a substitute for primary aggregates (e.g. sand and gravel and crushed rock). - 2.26.
 There is an increased importance of, and reliance on, alternative aggregate sources.
 Production of recycled and secondary aggregates is increasing in England and Wales especially following the introduction of the Landfill Tax, which discourages the disposal of waste to landfill, and the Aggregates Levy which taxes the extraction of primary aggregates.
 It is estimated that up to 25% of total aggregate production and consumption in England is comprised of secondary and recycled aggregates.
+As the

-As the alternative aggregate sector grows, and provided the aggregate produced is of good quality, the reliance on primary aggregates will reduce. - 2.26.
-As reported in the EMAWP Annual Monitoring Report (2016) (the latest report available), there were a number of years of increased local activity in the recycled and secondary aggregate sector in the East Midlands.
+- alternative aggregate sector grows, and provided the aggregate produced is of good quality, the reliance on primary aggregates will reduce. - 2.27.
+As reported in the EMAWP Annual Monitoring Report (2017) (the latest report available), there were a number of years of increased local activity in the recycled and secondary aggregate sector in the East Midlands.
 The slowing down of new applications in the East Midlands first reported in 2004 steadied around 2008 with few new applications coming forward.
 However application numbers have increased in recent years with existing sites continuing to operate.
-Overall the secondary and

-- recycled aggregate sector is continuing to grow in the East Midlands, albeit slowly, after a period of steady production. - 2.27.
-In 2017 Rutland had two permitted sites (both active) for the recycling of inert CD&E waste to produce recycled aggregates, as listed in Table 5.
-Woolfox Quarry (Greetham) is a temporary facility located within Woolfox Quarry.
-The waste facilty at Stapleford Road (Whissendine) processes, stores and recycles non-hazardous waste including inert construction waste to produce hardcore.
-Figure 5 shows the location of these sites in the county.
+Overall the secondary and recycled aggregate sector is continuing to grow in the East Midlands, albeit slowly, after a period of steady production. - 2.28.
+In 2018 Rutland had one permitted site at Woolfox Quarry (Greetham) for the recycling of inert CD&E waste to produce recycled aggregates, as shown in Table 5.
+It is a temporary facility located within Woolfox Quarry with permission due to expire in line with the date of the quarry being worked.
+This permission may be further extended or it is possible it will be replaced by permissions at other sites.
+The waste facilty at Stapleford Road (Whissendine) also used to produce recycled aggregate but closed in 2018.

-Table 5: Permitted sites in Rutland for processing CD&E waste to produce recycled aggregates
+Table 5: Permitted site in Rutland for processing CD&E waste to produce recycled aggregates

-Map no. Site Operator Status Permission end date Annual consented throughput (tonnes per annum) 1 Woolfox Quarry, Greetham Bullimores Sand and Gravel Ltd Active 09/06/2019 (associated with end life of quarry operations) 109,500 of inert waste including soils, wood and construction waste 2 Stapleford Road, Whissendine Faulks Waste Services Active N/A 25,000 of non-hazardous waste including soils, wood and construction waste
+Site Operator Status Permission end date Annual consented throughput (tonnes per annum) Woolfox Bullimores Active 2024 (associated 109,500 of inert waste Quarry, Sand and with end life of including soils, wood and Greetham Gravel Ltd quarry operations) construction waste